dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

-interpretability aims to pair down the network to a key set of circuits which are sufficient to complete a particular task; this allows practitioners to point to a particular part of the model and say “this is where \<task\> is done”, much like neuroscientists assign functionality to different parts of our brain.
+interpretability aims to pair down the network to a key set of circuits which are sufficient to complete a particular task; this allows practitioners to point to a particular part of the model and say "this is where \<task\> is done", much like neuroscientists assign functionality to different parts of our brain.

 -->